Don Douglas (actor)

-Donald Douglas (born Douglas William Kinleyside, 24 August 1905 – 31 December 1945) was a Scottish actor in the United States who performed in films, on the stage and in radio.
+Donald Douglas (born Douglas William Kinleyside, 24 August 1905 – 31 December 1945) was a Scottish-American actor who performed in films, on the stage and in radio.

-Background
+Early life

-He was born in Edinburgh, Scotland, 24 August 1905, and was christened at a church in Twickenham, England.
-Young Douglas was the son of William Young Kinleyside, a businessman and lawyer.
-Business brought his father to New York on several occasions, and eventually, five-year old Douglas, with his sister Hazel, were brought to America as second cabin class passengers, on board the British steamer Mauritania, which sailed from the Port of Liverpool on 29 October 1910, and arrived at the Port of New York, 4 November.
+Douglas was born in Edinburgh, Scotland, 24 August 1905, and was christened at a church in Twickenham, England.
+He was the son of William Young Kinleyside, a businessman and lawyer.
+Business brought his father to New York City on several occasions, and eventually, five-year old Douglas, with his sister Hazel, was brought to America as second cabin class passengers, on board the British steamer Mauritania, which sailed from the Port of Liverpool on 29 October 1910, and arrived at the Port of New York, 4 November.
 He became an American citizen in 1939.

+Career

+Stage

 Adopting the stage name "Don Douglas", he became a singer and actor in musical shows such as Footlites.
 In 1928, his big break came when he won glowing revues for his performance in The Desert Song in the Orpheum Theatre in Chicago.
 This would eventually lead to his career in talking pictures.